MatheusDSantossi/react-facebook-course/README.md

 ## Tutorial Video

 You can follow along with this tutorial series on YouTube.
-Check out the e [tutorial video](https://youtu.be/cd3P3yXyx30) to get started.
+Check out the [tutorial video](https://youtu.be/cd3P3yXyx30) to get started.

 ## Additional Tips